-Testing appointments in the new format are five hours and 15 minutes.
-You will get two 20-minute breaks during that time.
+Testing appointments in the new format are five hours.
+You will get two 15-minute breaks during that time.

 Are you changing Part III or Physiotherapy?

-The content and the number of questions on these exams will remain the same.
+The content, number of questions, and amount of time for these exams will remain the same.